 The Rolex Submariner is arguably the most successful and most popular watch in the world.
-Originally designed and created for the scuba diving market, this model now transcends far beyond to reach sport enthusiasts from football, soccer, bicycling, baseball, basketball, Hollywood celebrities, hip-hop musicians, and more.
+Originally designed and created for the scuba diving market, this model now transcends far beyond to reach sports enthusiasts from football, soccer, bicycling, baseball, basketball, Hollywood celebrities, hip-hop musicians, and more.
 In fact, over the years, Rolex has become the proud sponsor of a small chosen group of sports including tennis, golf, horse racing, and yachting.
 And it handsomely compensates the globe’s most admired athletes, Roger Federer and Tiger Woods, paying them in excess of $20 million dollars each year. – Paul Altieri

 The Rolex Submariner Hulk

 When German watchmaker Hans Wilsdorf decided to change the way people perceived timepieces, nobody, including Wilsdorf himself, could have imagined the multi-billion dollar company his vision would eventually create.
 Rolex is world-renowned for making the most accurate and luxurious watches, and it all started in 1905 when Wilsdorf set about designing the perfect wristwatch.
-Over a century later, Rolex still maintains the quest for perfection instilled by its founder, and is driven by the Swiss tradition of the highest quality of watch making.
+Over a century later, Rolex still maintains the quest for perfection instilled by its founder, and is driven by the Swiss tradition of the highest quality of watchmaking.
 Wilsdorf did change people’s perception.
 Today, owning a Rolex wristwatch means owning the crÃ¨me de la crÃ¨me of all timepieces.

 Rolex has a long history and since its beginning people have always had their favorites.